alextbradley/alextbradley.github.io/_pages/research.md

 The geometry of melt rate cavities is not static: e.g. ice dynamics result in changes in the shape of the ice shelf draft, and calving reduces the extent of ice shelves.
 Such changes in geometry are sometimes overlooked as a driver on changes in melt rate, and are rarely accounted for in parametrizations of melt rates, which are required in century scale simulations of West Antarctic Ice Sheet Retreat.

 #### Publications
-* Melt Response to Calving in Ice Shelf Cavities with Topographic Constraints on Warm Water Access [forthcoming], **A. T. Bradley**, D. Bett, P. Dutrieux, J. De Rydt, P. R. Holland
+* The Influence of Pine Island Ice Shelf Calving on Melting ([essoar preprint](https://www.essoar.org/doi/abs/10.1002/essoar.10510805.1)), **A. T. Bradley**, D. Bett, P. Dutrieux, J. De Rydt, P. R. Holland
-* Asymptotic Analysis of Subglacial Plumes in Stratified Environment [arxiv preprint](https://arxiv.org/abs/2103.09003), **A. T. Bradley**, C. R. Williams, A. Jenkins, R. Arthern
+* [Asymptotic Analysis of Subglacial Plumes in Stratified Environment](hhttps://royalsocietypublishing.org/doi/10.1098/rspa.2021.0846), **A. T. Bradley**, C. R. Williams, A. Jenkins, R. Arthern

 ## Ice Sheet Modelling
 <img align = "right" src="../assets/images/icemodelling.png" alt="" title="" width="450" height="400" />